camptocamp/grafana-prometheus-alertmanager-datasource/README.md

 # Panels

-## Singlestat
+## Stat

-To use singlestat panels, you must apply a transformation to your metrics:
+To use stat panels, you must apply a transformation to your metrics:

 1. Edit your panel and open the "Transform" tab.